 What features should I look for in headphones?

 There are almost as many features available in headphones as there are types, styles, and manufacturers.
-We’ll take a look at some of the most popular and most useful here.
+One of the first features people will decide on is whether you choose noise cancelling or noise isolation headphones.

-Noise canceling and noise isolation are two very different things.
-Noise isolation is the act of creating a physical barrier against outside sounds, and it feels as though you have a layer of padding on over-ear or on-ear headphones.
-This style of headphone gives you a tight seal on an earbud model can also provide noise isolation.
+Noise isolation works as a physical barrier against outside sounds, and it feels as though you have a layer of padding over your over-ear or on-ear headphones.
+This style of headphone gives you a tight seal on an earbud model, and that also provides noise isolation.

 A pair of noise-cancelling headphones are very different from noise isolation headphones.
-With this feature, the brains built into certain pairs of headphones will actively listen to the environment around you, then create sound waves inside the ear cup that in effect cancel out the outside noise so you never hear it.
-This is all done digitally and automatically, so you don’t need to worry about it; all you need to do is turn the feature on or off in headphones where it is available.
+With this feature, the headphones will actively listen to the environment around you and create sound waves inside the ear cup that cancel out any outside noise.
+This is all done digitally and automatically, so all you need to do is turn the feature on or off when you need it.

-Generally speaking, having water resistant headphones is a great feature.
-It comes in handy in several ways, whether you find yourself caught in the rain while commuting or running.
-Water resistant headphones are also often sweat resistant, making them a great choice for those athletic pursuits.
+Generally speaking, having water-resistant headphones is a great feature.
+It comes in handy when you find yourself caught in the rain while commuting or running.
+Water-resistant headphones are also often sweat-resistant, making them a great choice for all athletic pursuits.

 Some headphones are specially made for use by swimmers.
-If that’s what you’re hoping to use them for, make sure they’re rated for being underwater for extended periods of time.
+If that’s what you’re hoping to use them for, make sure you choose a pair that are rated to be underwater for extended periods of time.
 You’ll want to choose a minimum of an IPX7 rating, and for continuous submersion in water, you’ll want an IPX9 rated headphone.

 Most new headphones today come up with some type of voice assistant built-in.
 Depending on the manufacturer, this could be Apple’s Siri, Samsung’s Bixby, the Google Assistant, or Amazon’s virtual assistant, Alexa.

-Having the ability to connect with a digital voice assistant can be quite handy.
+Having the ability to connect with a digital voice assistant can be quite useful.
 You can make adjustments to your music, dial phone numbers, control volume, or set reminders to yourself all without the need to pull out your phone.
-Of course they can also do calculations and conversions, share the weather forecast, an answer almost any question you have, just by asking.
+They can also do calculations and conversions, share the weather forecast, and answer almost any question you have.

 Bone conduction headphones

 Bone conduction headphones are a futuristic-sounding technology that’s actually quite simple.
-Bone conduction lets you to hear sound by channelling vibrations or sound waves through the bones of your face, like your jaw or cheek bones.
-The sound doesn’t actually go into your ear canal, instead these headphones send audio directly into your inner ear.
-Sound painful?
-It’s not; it’s all very subtle and can create a richer listening experience, particularly for those who don’t like traditional headphones sitting on or in their ears.
+Bone conduction lets you hear sound by channelling vibrations or sound waves through the bones of your face, like your jaw or cheekbones.
+The sound doesn’t actually go into your ear canal, but instead sends audio directly into your inner ear.
+It’s a very subtle process, and it can create a richer listening experience, particularly for those who don’t like traditional headphones sitting on or in their ears.

 Heart rate monitoring is a feature that is increasingly being built into sport or athletic headphones.
-Most often, this feature is only available on in the ear models, since the device needs to be in direct contact with your skin to take your pulse.
+Most often, this feature is only available on in-ear models because the device needs to be in direct contact with your skin to take your pulse.
 When using this feature, the headphones or the digital voice assistant can usually provide your heart rate verbally in your ear during your workout, again eliminating the need to pull out your phone during an intense workout.

 Microphones and controls

 Most headphones today contain a microphone.
-Whether it’s to allow you to make and receive phone calls, or to summon your personal digital assistant, a microphone is almost always a must today.
-You’ll find microphones on headphones whether they’re wired or wireless.
-The quality of built in microphones has also increased dramatically in even just the last few years.
+Whether it’s to allow you to make and receive phone calls, or to summon your personal digital assistant, a microphone is almost always a must.
+You’ll find microphones on all types of headphones, whether they are wired or wireless.
+The quality of built-in microphones has also increased dramatically in just the last few years.

 Controls are also vastly improved in headphones today, and touch controls are increasingly common.
 You’ll find controls on the earphones themselves, such as touchpad volume on over-ear models, or the ability to push and hold a button on the side of an earbud to summon Google Assistant.